pennie26/pennie26.github.io/_posts/2026/05/31/2026-07-07-the-japanese-language.md

 Example:

 Fruit: くだもの - kudamono

 The accent is on 'だ' (da), so it will be pronounce higher from 'ku' to 'da', and then lower from 'da' to 'no'.

 Music: おんがく - ongaku

-the accent is on 'お' (o), so it will be pronounce lower from 'o' to 'ku'.
+The accent is on 'お' (o), so it will be pronounce lower from 'o' to 'ku'.

 ### Flat words
 - What is a flat word?

 A flat word is a word **without** an accent.
 In falt words, we usually lower the pitch of the first mora and go with the same pitch for the rest.